pushkar8723/aurora/README.md

 Python script for judge can be found in judge folder.
 To protect rest of the machine from potenial treat it is recommended to run the judge in a sandboxed environment to trap it inside a folder or run it on a virtual machine.
 Both processes are described below.

 ### How to Setup Sandbox Environment
-In this method Judge is tarped inside an area in machine by using chroot command in linux and detailed steps for seting up judge can be found in 'set up judge' file inside judge folder.
+In this method Judge is tarped inside an area in machine by using chroot command in linux and detailed steps for seting up judge can be found in 'set up judge.md' file inside judge folder.

 ### How to Setup Judge in Virtual Machine